zgastel/IAEASafeguardsInnovations/README.md

-# IAEA Impacts of Innovation
+# Impacts of IAEA Safeguards Innovation
 This dataset contains selected data from IAEA Annual Reports from 1970 - 2022, complemented by annual IAEA Safeguards Statements.

 **Acknowledgements**